Tulsidas: Ramcharitmanas

 Several manuscripts of the Ramcharitmanas are claimed to have been written down by Tulsidas himself.
-Grierson wrote in the late nineteenth century, two copies of the epic were said to have existed in the poet's own handwriting.
-One manuscript was kept at Rajapur, of which only the Ayodhyakand is left now, which bears marks of water.
-A legend goes that the manuscript was stolen and thrown into Yamuna river when the thief was being pursued, and only the second book of the epic could be rescued.
+Grierson noted that two copies of the epic were said to have existed in the poet's own handwriting.
+One manuscript was kept at Rajapur, of which only the Ayodhyakand is left now, which bears watermarks.
+According to legend, the manuscript was stolen and thrown into Yamuna river.
+When the thief was being pursued, only the second book of the epic could be rescued.
 Grierson wrote that the other copy was at Malihabad in Lucknow district, of which only one leaf was missing.
-Another manuscript of the Ayodhyakanda claimed to be in the poet's own hand exists at Soron in Etah district, one of the places claimed to be Tulsidas' birthplace.
-One manuscript of Balakanda, dated Samvat 1661, nineteen years before the poet's death, claimed to be corrected by Tulsidas, is at Ayodhya.
+Another manuscript of the Ayodhyakanda claimed to be in the poet's own hand exists at Soron in Kasganj district, one of the places claimed to be Tulsidas' birthplace.
+One manuscript of Balakanda is found in Ayodhya.
+It is dated back to Samvat 1661, and claimed to have been corrected by Tulsidas.
 Some other ancient manuscripts are found in Varanasi, including one in possession of the Maharaja of Benares that was written in Vikram 1704 (1647), twenty-four years after the death of Tulsidas.